progit/progit/de/02-git-basics/01-chapter2.markdown

 You can tell that it’s staged because it’s under the “Changes to be committed” heading.
 If you commit at this point, the version of the file at the time you ran `git add` is what will be in the historical snapshot.
 You may recall that when you ran `git init` earlier, you then ran `git add (files)` — that was to begin tracking files in your directory.
 The `git add` command takes a path name for either a file or a directory; if it’s a directory, the command adds all the files in that directory recursively.

 Dass die Datei für den nächsten Commit vorgemerkt ist, siehst du daran, dass sie in der Sektion "Changes to be committed" aufgelistet ist.
-Wenn du jetzt einen Commit anlegst, wird der Snapshot den Zustand der Datei beinhalten, in dem du den Befehl `git add` ausgeführt hast.
+Wenn du jetzt einen Commit anlegst, wird der Snapshot den Zustand der Datei beinhalten, den sie zum Zeitpunkt des Befehls `git add` hatte.
 Du erinnerst dich daran, dass du, als du vorhin `git init` ausgeführt hast, anschließend `git add` ausgeführt hast: an dieser Stelle hast du die Dateien in deinem Verzeichnis der Versionskontrolle hinzugefügt.
 Der `git add` Befehl akzeptiert einen Pfadnamen einer Datei oder eines Verzeichnisses.
 Wenn du ein Verzeichnis angibst, fügt `git add` alle Dateien in diesem Verzeichnis und allen Unterverzeichnissen rekursiv hinzu.

 ### Staging Modified Files ###